ray-project/ray/doc/source/ray-air/check-ingest.rst

 Dataset Sharing
 ~~~~~~~~~~~~~~~

 When you pass Datasets to a Tuner, Datasets are executed independently per-trial.
 This could potentially duplicate data reads in the cluster.
-To share Dataset blocks between trials, call ``ds = ds.fully_executed()`` prior to passing the Dataset to the Tuner.
+To share Dataset blocks between trials, call ``ds = ds.cache()`` prior to passing the Dataset to the Tuner.
 This ensures that the initial read operation will not be repeated per trial.

 FAQ